chowloader/chowloader/README.md

-# ChowLoader
+# ChowLoader Javascript
-A ChowJS Mod Loader for OMORI

-## Disclaimer

-The loader is still in an early stage and can't load any mods right now!
+The javascript section of the modloader